-In our setting, because of income effects introduced by the concavity of the utility function u, maximizing Utilitarian welfare is not equivalent to Pareto efficiency.
-Thus, even though the competitive equilibrium is Pareto efficient (the first welfare theorem holds), it need not maximize Utilitarian welfare: there are many other outcomes on the constrained Pareto frontier, and maximizing the objective (2.1) selects one of them.
-At the same time, because we analyze a very limited set of instruments (i.e., only changing the price in the market), the second welfare theorem does not apply: the welfare-maximizing allocation may trade off redistribution against efficiency.
+In our setting, as long as the utility function u is not linear, maximizing Utilitarian welfare is not equivalent to Pareto efficiency.
+Thus, even though the competitive equilibrium is Pareto efficient (the first welfare theorem holds), it need not maximize Utilitarian welfare.7 At the same time, because we analyze a very limited set of instruments (i.e., changing the price in the market), the conclusion of the second welfare theorem does not apply: the allocation at the welfare-maximizing price may trade off redistribution against efficiency.
 (See Section 3.1 for an extended discussion of the relationship between our analysis and the second welfare theorem.)